np-overflow/handbook/docs/admin/resources.md

 At time of writing, we use Netlify to host our Open Graph image generator (see [here](https://github.com/np-overflow/og)).
 This is due to their better/more mature integration with NextJS compared to CloudFlare Pages.
 However, when possible, CloudFlare Pages should always be used to host our web content.

 Please contact the P/VP to get access.

+### NameCheap

+NameCheap is the domain registrar for `np-overflow.club`.
+This is purely historical and we aim to move the registrar to CloudFlare when they begin supporting `.club` TLDs.
+Please contact the P/VP to get access.

+### Bitwarden

+Bitwarden is used to store credentials across the team.
+Because of the limitations of a Bitwarden Organization, the ownership of the organization will be on a rolling basis.
+At any given time, these people should be in the organization:

+* President (i.e. 2023)
+* Ex-President (i.e. 2022)

+During the handover process, the Ex-President (i.e. 2022) will be removed, and the President (i.e. 2023) will add the new President (i.e. 2024).